-- ii) they maintain and enhance flora & fauna and provide net gains in biodiversity on-site and have no adverse impact on the biodiversity within the site's setting; - iii) they have an element of on-site affordable housing; - iv) they have no adverse impact on the landscape setting of the site with no part of the development is visible from Paul village or the surrounding area; - v) they have no adverse impact on the amenity enjoyed by local residents, including, but not limited to noise, light pollution and visual impact; and, - vi) the materials and design of the development take fully into account its setting within the quarry and its visibility across Mount's Bay, use natural local materials (for example, granite, slate, timber), represent innovative design and celebrate the quarry's heritage. - 2.
+- ii) they maintain and enhance flora & fauna and provide net gains in biodiversity on-site and have no adverse impact on the biodiversity within the site's setting; - iii) they have an element of on-site affordable housing; - iv) they have no adverse impact on the landscape setting of the site with no part of the development is visible from Paul village or the surrounding area; - v) they have no adverse impact on the amenity enjoyed by local residents, including, but not limited to noise, light pollution and visual impact; and. - vi) the materials and design of the development take fully into account its setting within the quarry and its visibility across Mount's Bay, use natural local materials (for example, granite, slate, timber), represent innovative design and celebrate the quarry's heritage. - 2.
 Where the proposed scheme requires an element of housing on the site to make the scheme viable, policy H2: Principal Residence Policy in this Plan applies.
 Departure from policy H2 requirements may be acceptable, on this site only within the Principal Residence Policy Area, only where the proposal demonstrates, through an independent assessment or appraisal, that the proposed or alternative scheme would not be viable if all dwellings on the site were to meet the requirements of policy H2. - 3.
-Development proposals must demonstrate, through a Heritage Impact Assessment, that they have examined the potential risk of harm to heritage assets and that the proposal will cause no harm to heritage assets or mitigate potential harm (and in doing so, meet the requirements of Policy DDH2: Development and Heritage Assets).
+Proposals should demonstrate that any heritage assets are conserved in a manner appropriate to their significance in accordance with national policy and the development plan.